Manishearth/manishearth.github.io/source/_posts/2018-02-15-picking-apart-the-crashing-ios-string.markdown

 This leaves one question open:

 Why doesn't it apply to Kannada?
-Or, for that matter, Khmer, which has a similar virama-like thing called a "coeng".
+Or, for that matter, Khmer, which has a similar virama-like thing called a "coeng"?

 ## Are these valid strings?